 If a person feels they’ve been wronged or if they actually have been imposed upon, your words matter a lot.
-You apology needs to be sincere and good hearted.
-Please have a read through our definition of apology below, along with how to apologize, suggested messages and how to accept an apology.
+Your apology needs to be sincere and good-hearted.
+Please have a read through our definition of apology below, along with how to apologize, suggested messages, and how to accept an apology.

 What’s an apology?

 The word’s earliest meaning in English was “something said or written in defense or justification of what appears to others to be wrong.
 Ben Franklin quoted, “Never ruin an apology with an excuse.”